seanMolesky/gDMR-solver/README.md

 gDMR is designed to be combined with external code describing the linear system (linear operator), complied with gDMR to create a shared library, and a control program, linked against this library.
 An example showing this expected use is included as the progDMR.c and testLS.cu files.
-To build the complete system in a clean directory type
+To build the complete system in a clean directory, assuming cuda toolkit is installed, type

 	make gDMR